The Healthy Ecosystems, Healthy People Initiative

 - Interest in being part of a multidisciplinary international collaboration, including potential for future grant funding and additional collaborations through the EHN network.

-Submit your project using our online form.
+Submit your project today using our online form.

-EHN is not a funding body, but a bridging organization that connects practitioners, researchers, policymakers, and the general public across ecological restoration, public health, and allied sectors.
+EHN is not a funding body, but rather a bridging organization that connects practitioners, researchers, policymakers, and the general public across ecological restoration, public health, and allied sectors.
 Our goal is to foster collaboration, identify resources, and support demonstration, educational, and research projects through shared knowledge and technical expertise.

 Other ways to engage